The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 Receiving an infringement notice can be a shock, especially if you’re not sure how you’ll pay.
 Learn more about your rights, responsibilities and options for fines and infringements.

-An infringement is the financial penalty for breaking the law.
+A fine is the financial penalty for breaking the law.
+An infringement is the offence you have committed.
 Often, people use the terms fines and infringements to mean the same thing.

 An infringement notice is the notice you receive that says: